electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q8-e-tron/exterior/optics/_index.md

 ---
-title: Audi e-tron optics
+title: Audi Q8 e-tron optics and single-frame-grill
-linktitle: Optics
+linktitle: Optics & Grill
 description: Audi e-tron can be deliverd with standard or black optics package.
 The black optics package contains gloss black front, rails and window rims.
 weight: 2
 ---